DevExpress/devextreme-react/README.md

 - Share state between components in your app
 - Persist and restore state

-To control a component's state, provide the value for the required property and handle the event that is fired when it is changed (use the appropriate property with the `on` prefix):
+To manage a component's state, provide the value for a related property and handle the event that is fired when the value changes:

 ```jsx
 import React from 'react';